THOMASELOVE/431-data/README.md

 # 431-data

-Data and R code repository for PQHS/CRSP/MPHP 431 with Professor Thomas Love at Case Western Reserve University
+Data and R code repository for PQHS/CRSP/MPHP 431 with Professor Thomas Love at Case Western Reserve University.

+## This is an evolving document.

+**Everything** on this page is **preliminary**, and thus **subject to serious change** before class begins on 2026-08-25.
+In addition, changes and updates will continue through the semester.

 ## Getting the Data (use this approach if possible.)